jumaallan/android-mpesa-api/README.md

 | CallBackURL     | Call Back URL        | URL             | https://ip or domain:port/path           |
 | AccountReference     | Account Reference        | Alpha-Numeric	             | Any combinations of letters and numbers |
 | TransactionDesc     | Description of the transaction        | String             | any string of less then 20 characters          |

+## Contributing
+We’re glad you’re interested in Daraja, and we’d love to see where you take it.
+We look forward to you submitting a Pull Request.

+Thanks, and please do take it for a joyride!